Esri/arcgis-runtime-samples-ios/OAuth Login Sample/README.md

 ###Using the sample
 1. Tap on the <b>Sign in</b> button.
 This displays a new screen where you can sign in.
 2. Enter your ArcGIS Online credentials and sign in.
-3. Upon completion, the view controller will be dismissed and the web maps that belong to you will be displayed.
-You can tap on any of web map to view it.
+3. Upon completion, web maps that belong to you will be displayed.
+4. You can tap on any web map to view it.
-4. If you don't sign in step 2 above, you can hit <b>Cancel</b> to come back to the main screen.
+5. If you don't sign in step 2 above, you can hit <b>Cancel</b> to come back to the main screen.
 The sample does not allow you to view web maps unless you sign in.

 ![](/image.png)